-The City's personnel prepare periodic financial information for internal use that meets the needs of management and the city commission.
-However, the City does not have internal resources to prepare full-disclosure financial statements for external reporting.
+The City's personnel prepare periodic financial information for internal use that meets the needs of management and the board.
+However, the City currently does not prepare financial statements, including accompanying note disclosures, as required by the modified cash basis of accounting.
+The City has elected to have the auditors assist in the preparation of the financial statements and notes.